 Phone: 07 3857 9976

-Through the Year 9 and 10 Personal and Life Skills Lessons students undertake a career education program.
+Through the Year 9 and 10 REACH (Relationships, Emotions, Achievement through Engagement, Community, Health) Lessons, students undertake a career education program.
 The program is designed to assist our Year 9 and 10 students to get to know themselves, their interests and their skills, to assist students with making informed career decisions before undertaking their SET (Senior Education and Training) plan.